-Oral sedation involves taking a medication that puts you in a deep state of relaxation.
-The medication is typically administered at least an hour in advance so it has time to take effect before your procedure.
-It’s important to note that oral sedation doesn’t actually put you to sleep, but you won’t feel any pain or remember the procedure when it’s finished.
+Oral sedation involves taking a medication by mouth that puts you in a deep state of relaxation.
+We’ll administer this type of sedation at least one hour in advance, so it’ll have time to take effect before your procedure.
+While oral dental sedation doesn’t make you fall asleep, you’ll enter a state of complete calmness, and likely won’t remember the procedure when it’s finished.

-Because it takes some time for the effects to wear off, you’ll need to arrange for someone to drive you to and from your appointment.
+Because it takes some time for the effects to wear off, you should arrange for someone you trust to drive you to and from your appointment.
 It’s normal to experience some nausea and dizziness following oral conscious sedation, though any effects should fade within 24 hours.

 Nitrous oxide, commonly referred to as laughing gas, has been a popular form of sedation for many years.
-By simply breathing the gas through a small nasal mask, you’ll feel a relaxed and lightheaded sedation that will keep you comfortable in the dental chair.
-You’ll remain conscious and responsive throughout your treatment, though you won’t remember it when you wake up.
+By simply breathing in the gas through a small nasal mask, you’ll begin to feel deeply relaxed.
+You’ll remain conscious and responsive throughout your treatment, although you won’t remember the details of the procedure when you wake up.

-Nitrous oxide wears off faster than oral sedation, but we still recommend that you don’t drive home from your appointment.
+Nitrous oxide sedation wears off faster than oral sedation, but we still recommend having someone accompany you home from your appointment.
 Afterward, you’ll be able to carry out your day as normal.

-Beyond needing a ride home, you may have to stay in the hospital briefly after undergoing general anesthesia to make sure you don’t experience any side effects.
-Dr. Munro is one of the few dentists in the area who offers hospital privileges for general anesthesia patients, taking extra care to make sure you’re supervised and safe throughout your treatment.
+Patients may have to have a brief stay in the hospital after undergoing general anesthesia to ensure they don’t experience any serious side effects.
+Dr. Munro is one of only a few dentists in Pembroke who offer hospital privileges for general anesthesia patients.

 Frequently Asked Questions

-As long as it’s administered by a licensed dentist such as Dr. Munro, sedation is completely safe.
-He’ll monitor your vital signs throughout the procedure to ensure they remain stable.
-In the unlikely event that any issues arise, he’ll stop your treatment and reverse the sedation at once.
+As long as it’s administered by a licensed sedation dentist such as Dr. Munro, dental sedation is completely safe.
+A member of our team will monitor your vital signs throughout the procedure to ensure they remain stable.
+In the unlikely event that any issues arise, we’ll stop your treatment and reverse the sedation at once.

-Certain health conditions such as obesity or sleep apnea may lead to complications from sedation.
-Make sure to inform Dr. Munro of any medical conditions that you have so he can determine if sedation is safe for you.
+Certain health conditions such as obesity or sleep apnea may lead to complications from dental sedatives.
+Make sure to inform Dr. Munro of any medical conditions that you have so he can determine if sedation is safe for you at your initial appointment.

 A common misconception about dental sedation is that you’ll fall asleep during your procedure, though this isn’t the case.
-If you choose nitrous oxide or oral sedation, you’ll remain awake and responsive throughout the procedure.
+If you choose nitrous oxide or oral sedation, you’ll remain awake and responsive.
 However, you’ll be deeply relaxed and likely won’t remember your treatment later.
 This state of consciousness is often referred to as “twilight sleep.”

-For especially intensive procedures that require the patient to stay still, we also offer general anesthesia.
-This is the only form of sedation at our practice that will actually knock you unconscious.
-If you’re given general anesthesia for your treatment, Dr. Munro is one of only a few dentists in the area who offers hospital privileges to ensure you’re safe and free of complications.
+For especially intensive procedures, we also offer general anesthesia.
+This is the only form of sedation at our practice that will allow you to enter a state of unconsciousness.
+Dr. Munro is one of only a few dentists in the Renfrew County area who offer hospital privileges.